Wheel truing stand: Types of wheel trues

 All wheels are measured by KGF or Kilogram - force.
 For rear wheel truing the rear wheel is going to have tighter spoke on the drive side while when truing front wheels the brake side spokes are going to be tighter than the drive side spokes.

-Wheel Truing Tools
+Wheel truing tools

 Along with the wheel truing stand there are other tools that are involved in straightening bicycle wheels.
 Some of these tools are listed below.